GUIDE 2024

 • What is the API’s lifecycle on future updates?

-Once you have the answers to these questions, you will have a better idea of who to write the API documentation for
+Once you have the answers to these questions, you will have a better idea of who to write the API documentation for.
+The API specification is a guide for building the API, defining core components, and providing a machine-readable description of API endpoints, request data, response fields, authentication, and headers.

 Overview

-The first section of API’s documentation is the overview.
-Consider it like an abstract page for your university thesis or project.
-It contains:
+The first section of API’s documentation is the overview and contains:

 • Summary of the API functionality